gskema/elasticsearch-query-dsl-php/README.md

 - Dependency free
 - Can be used with any PHP ElasticSearch client
 - Fully interfaced, ready for custom classes
-- Explicit class and property naming, fully matches produced JSON
+- Explicit class and property naming, fully matches produced JSON and ElasticSearch docs
 - All configuration options are listed inside classes, links to documentation
 - Classes can be easily composed, extended
 - Design that is easy to test and maintain
-- Chainable methods
+- Usage of setters/getters so that everything can be inlined and chained.
 - Fully working `::__clone()` methods
+- Extendable code: no usage of `private`, `final` or `readonly`
+- Basic objects created on `__construct`, no unnecessary body build logic until `jsonSerialize()` is called

 ## Versions